Well, we called it!

 Part of the report suggested that the company focuses purely on inspections before and after sales and not on quality control.
 This is pretty much what we at Home-Approved felt might be the case and that, because the accepted perception of buying new-build properties negates the need for a building survey, more fundamental problems were being missed.
 Whilst Persimmon now needs to get its house in order (a very apt pun!), the findings will hopefully serve as a warning to other house builders who believe it’s okay to cut corners.

-Whether the home of your dreams is a new build or older property, Home-Approved will provide an in-depth and comprehensive report into its condition – arming you with all the knowledge you need to make an informed decision about whether or not to proceed with the purchase.
+Whether the home of your dreams is buying a new build property or an older property, Home-Approved will provide an in-depth and comprehensive report into its condition – arming you with all the knowledge you need to make an informed decision about whether or not to proceed with the purchase.